cmwen/private-chat-hub-v3/docs/PRODUCT_REQUIREMENTS.md

 ### 1.9 Projects & Organization

 #### PROJ-001: Projects / Spaces (Should Have)
-**Description:** Users can organize conversations into named projects or spaces.
+**Description:** Users can organize conversations into named, folder-backed projects or spaces.

 **Acceptance Criteria:**
-- User can create, rename, and delete projects
+- User can create, rename, and delete project folders
-- Conversations can be moved into or out of a project
+- Conversations can be moved into or out of a project folder
 - The conversation list can be filtered by project
 - A default "General" project exists for unorganized conversations

-#### PROJ-002: Custom Agents / Personas (Could Have)
+#### PROJ-002: Project Configuration via `AGENT.md` (Should Have)
-**Description:** Users can create reusable agent profiles with preset system prompts and model preferences.
+**Description:** Each project folder can use `AGENT.md` to define local chat defaults and agent-like behavior.

 **Acceptance Criteria:**
+- User can create or import a project folder containing `AGENT.md`
-- User can create an agent with a name, system prompt, and default model
+- `AGENT.md` can define project name, default system prompt, preferred model, and other local chat defaults
+- Agent chats and project chats use the same history file format and parser
-- Starting a conversation with an agent pre-fills its configuration
+- Moving or syncing a project folder preserves its configuration and chat history together
-- Agents are listed in a dedicated section for quick access

 ---